A Kitchen Hoor's Adventures

 Especially if you made these Duck Bahn Mi Tacos!
 They have all the flavors of bahn mi with the quick pickles and the paté.
 I used a pork liver paté, but you could get duck or goose liver paté.
 Or even make your own chicken liver paté.
 I think that’s next on the list of things to make.
 I know I’d have to eat it all myself because I don’t think the hubs likes paté.
 It’s a sacrifice I’m willing to make.

 I find it very interesting that the two Vietnamese recipes I’ve made has pate in it.
 My Bo Ne has pate in it.
 Traditional recipes call for it.
-For those that don’t know, misstionaries from France came to Vietnam and Cambodia and colonized these two countries.
+For those that don’t know, missionaries from France came to Vietnam and Cambodia and colonized these two countries.
 They created the Indochinese Union in 1887.

 Duck Bahn Mi Tacos